towa-digital/posts/11-25-2018-laravel-valet/WP-Development-With-Laravel-Valet.md

 ## Valet vs VMs

 You should be aware that Valet is not a replacement for a virtual machine.
 If you need more advanced and extended setup you probably have to use one.
+Reasons for that would be for example if you need a flexible local environment without beeing tied to your local settings or if you wish to make a more production-like environment.
+Additionally some VMs provide other services and software you may need like Redis, Memcached, Node, Mailhog, Elasticsearch and so on.

 You could use for example [homestead](https://laravel.com/docs/5.7/homestead) - which we'll cover in a seperate blogpost.

 ## Conclusion